akka/akka-grpc/docs/src/main/paradox/server/akka-http.md

 ### Securing the Akka gRPC route

-We can wrap the gRPC route just like any @apidoc[Route], applying the authorization:
+We can wrap the gRPC route just like any @apidoc[Route$], applying the authorization:

 Scala
 :  @@snip [AuthenticatedGreeterServer.java](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/AuthenticatedGreeterServer.scala) { #grpc-protected }